AP-NJA/kdc/CONTRIBUTING.md

 ### Files and includes
 For SDK, STL, and hel includes, use angled brackets.
 For game includes, use quotation marks.

+When including files, use the full path relative to the `src` folder.

 ### Function Parameters
 Function arguments should have certain prefixes if applicable:
 - `p` for pointers